J-Pai/i3/README.md

 ```
 Adding the previous line to the ~/.profile file will ensure the environment variable is loaded upon login.

-See the man pages for i3-sensible-terminal for more information.
+See the man page for i3-sensible-terminal for more information.